 Michael Johnson, Class and Client in Beirut: The Sunni Muslim Community and the Lebanese State, 1840-1985.
 London: Ithaca Press, 1986.

-Johnson's 1986 text provides a nuanced account of Lebanese politics, economics, and social structures through a study of family history in Beirut, focusing on the Sunni community.
+Michael Johnson`s 1986 text provides a nuanced account of Lebanese politics, economics, and social structures through a study of family history in Beirut, focusing on the Sunni community.
 In doing so, he conveys a deep sense of a historical period (post WWII and pre-civil war) that deserves more academic attention.
 By doing so, Johnson develops innovative ways of thinking about the 1958 Lebanese civil war.

 Akram F. Khater, Inventing Home; Emigration, Gender and the Middle Class in Lebanon 1870-1920.
 Berkeley: University of California Press, 2004.

 Inventing Home is a beautifully written account of turn of the century migration out of the geographic area that became “Lebanon.”
-Khater traces the complex ways that migration patterns and circulations produced and impacted society, economy, family structure, and politics in not only the “Lebanon,” but also places that were the recipients of large numbers of migrants, such as New York City.
+Akram Khater traces the complex ways that migration patterns and circulations produced and impacted society, economy, family structure, and politics in not only the “Lebanon,” but also places that were the recipients of large numbers of migrants, such as New York City.

 Ilham Makdisi, The Eastern Mediterranean and the Making of Global Radicalism, 1860-1914.
 University of California Press, 2010.

-In this text Ilham Makdisi brings Lebanon into world history, and the world history into lebanon.
+In this text, Ilham Makdisi brings Lebanon into world history, and the world history into Lebanon.
 She demonstrates how the Eastern Mediterranean was a context in which radicalism grew and was formed.
-By demonstrating Lebanon's place in this circulation of intellectual history, Makdisi challenges us to think more critically about what we assume “the region” is.
+By demonstrating Lebanon`s place in this circulation of intellectual history, Makdisi challenges us to think more critically about what we assume “the region” is.

 Ussama Makdisi, Artillery of Heaven: American Missionaries and the Failed Conversion of the Middle East.
 Ithaca: Cornell University Press, 2008.